FedorenkoCodes/sailing_ship/README.md

 # Shipment Calculator Ruby Script

-This project contains a Ruby script that performs calculations of shipment prices.
+This project contains a Ruby script that finds sailings based on search criteria.
 The script can be built and run using Docker.

 ## Prerequisites

 - Docker installed on your machine
+- Terminal
+- You are an engineering manager or hiring manager who are paid for looking at this kind of stuff

 ## Building the Docker Image